resource-reasoning/DS/README.md

 * Relaxed Seperation Logic: A Program Logic for C11 Concurrency
 * A Program Logic for C11 Memory Fences
 * Reasoning about Consistency Choices in Distributed System

+### Database
+* An Empirical Evaluation of In-Memory Multi-Version Concurrency Control